DfT's Science Advisory Council supports the department on science and technology issues to make sure our work is of the highest standard.

 Paul Stein FREng

-Paul is a fellow of the Royal Academy of Engineering, a fellow of the Royal Aeronautical Society and a fellow of the Institution of Engineering and Technology.
+Paul graduated in Electrical and Electronic Engineering from King’s College London in 1978.
+He is a Fellow of the Royal Academy of Engineering, a Fellow of the Royal Aeronautical Society and a Fellow of the Institution of Engineering and Technology.